gabifoix/StockSystems/README.md

 # StockSystems
-Asses systems to trade stock in the markets
+The goal of the **StockSystems project** is to build a set of systematics rules to trade stocks.